JClark-32/Live-to-Rock/Documentation/Development.md

     - Run installation

 - Then make a site title, input another username (can be same or different), same with password, your email, and install.

+## Adding the plugin to your website
+- Take the plugin file and copy it onto your clipboard.

+- Open your website folder: C drive > xampp > htdocs > "mywordpress" > wp-content > plugins > paste plugin file here.

+- Now go to your local website and go to the plugin tab.

+- Activate the plugin that you just added.